Niedziela-Solutions/terraform-s3-static-website/README.md

 # Terraform S3 Static Site Setup

-Terraform script to configure S3 for a static website fronted by Cloudfront and restricted access to Cloudfront.
+Terraform script to configure S3 for a static website fronted by Cloudfront and restricted access to Cloudfront via referer header.
 Doesn't setup domains/ACM yet.

 Mostly just playing around with Terraform based on the documentation.